Recipe: One-Jar Fermented Salsa

 - Chop tomatoes into different size pieces (which adds textures to the salsa).
 Pulse some roughly chopped pieces in a food processor; leave other pieces larger.
 Add to jar.

-- Juice the lemon and lime into jar.
+- Juice the lemon or lime into jar.

-- Add whey, if using.
-(Optional– I have had great success without whey, but it helps give a “kick start” to the good bacteria).
+- Add pickle brine, if using.
+(I have had great success without it, but if you've got some, it helps give a "kick start" to the good bacteria).

-- Leave at least 1 inch from the top of the jar.
+- Leave at least 1 cm (1/2 inch) from the top of the jar.

 - You should see bubbles form in this time.
-Taste after 48 hours (it will be bubbly and TANGY!) and move to the refrigerator when you like how it tastes.
+Taste after 48 hours (it will be bubbly and tangy) and then move to the refrigerator when you like how it tastes.
 Secure with lid.

 i’m assuming the white stuff on top is mold. do i just skim that off and eat what’s left?
 THANKS!